FBI 'stole' passports during raid: Trump

-Former US president Donald Trump has accused the Federal Bureau of Investigation of stealing his passports during last week’s search of his Mar-a-Lago estate in Florida.
+Former US president Donald Trump has accused the FBI of stealing passports during last week’s search of his Mar-a-Lago estate in Florida.

 “Wow!
 In the raid by the FBI of Mar-a-Lago, they stole my three passports (one expired), along with everything else,” Mr Trump wrote on Monday on the Truth Social network he co-founded.